annasofiakircher/portfolio/README.md

 The Word document called 'unbalanced_random_forest' is a brief overview of my thesis.

+Both are based on the so-called comecs data which can be found as a Rda file: comecs_data.Rda

 All those examples can also be found on my linkedin page: www.linkedin.com/in/annasofiakircher